Prevnar 13 Pneumococcal Vaccine Description

 But, adults aged 19 years or older with an immunocompromising condition, cerebral spinal fluid leak, or cochlear implant should continue to receive both vaccines, the ACIP recommends.

 And, some adults aged 65 years or older may have a greater risk of exposure to strains of Streptococcus pneumoniae covered by the PCV13 vaccine, such as those seniors living in nursing homes or long-term care facilities, people living in areas with low rates of pediatric vaccination with PCV13, or those traveling to areas with no childhood PCV13 vaccination program.

-- November 27, 2019 – Pneumococcal vaccination recommendations have undergone several changes in recent years, causing confusion for those who need to select a preventive vaccine.
+November 27, 2019 – Pneumococcal vaccination recommendations have undergone several changes in recent years, confusing those who need to select a preventive vaccine.

-- September 9, 2019 – Pfizer announced positive preliminary results of a Proof-of-Concept Phase 2 clinical study assessing the safety and immunogenicity of its 20-valent pneumococcal conjugate vaccine (20vPnC) candidate, PF-06482077.
+September 9, 2019 – Pfizer announced positive preliminary results of a Proof-of-Concept Phase 2 clinical study assessing its 20-valent pneumococcal conjugate vaccine (20vPnC) candidate, PF-06482077.

 Prevnar 13 has been involved in hundreds of clinical trials.